squid-cache/squid-cache.github.io/SquidFaq/CompilingSquid.rst

 --with-logdir=/var/log
 }}}

 {X} Older Squid needs the following patch to be applied since the /var/logs/ directory for logs has no configure option.
+This exact patch requires ./bootstrap.sh to be run again.
+If that is not possible the same line change can be manually made in src/Makefile.in as well.
 {{{
 --- src/Makefile.am     2007-09-17 14:22:33.000000000 +1200
 +++ src/Makefile.am-new   2007-09-12 19:31:53.000000000 +1200